DnD 5e Feats

 Second Chance

 This half-feat allows you to make a target roll at disadvantage if they hit you.
-It’s an alright ability, but really only worth it if you have a high AC in the first place.
-A spell like Shield is always a better use of your reaction.
+It’s an alright ability, but really only worth it if you have a high AC in the first place or are in a dungeon crawl-heavy campaign, where you’ll be rolling initiative multiple times a day

 Skilled